megumew/gwep_chem_finder/README.md

 ## Goal of the program

-This program aims to eventually provide a GUI experience to make creating perfect beakers simple by creating optimized chemical recipes and presenting them to the user in copy/pastable forms where possible and listing all other non-base reagents.
+This program aims to eventually provide a GUI experience to make creating perfect beakers simple by creating optimized chemical recipes.